Charles Sprague (poet): Poet

 His first recognition for poetry came when he won a prize for the best prologue at the opening of the Park Theater in New York City.
 His first printed efforts were published in the Centennial, Boston Gazette, and The Evening Gazette as early as 1811.
 Upon the occasion of the triumphal entry of Lafayette into Boston, in 1824, he wrote the inscription for an arch that hung over the streets of Boston.

-Many of Charles Sprague's poems were delivered at public festivities — major, historical Boston events — including Curiosity, delivered at the Phi Beta Kappa Society of Harvard University in 1829.
+Many of Charles Sprague's poems were delivered at public festivities — major, historical Boston events — including Curiosity, delivered at Phi Beta Kappa society of Harvard University in 1829.
 This is his longest and most elaborate work.
 In the Salem Observer, August 29, 1829, it is noted that at the commencement at Harvard an honorary degree of Master of Arts was given to Mr. Charles Sprague, the poet.
 It goes on to state, "We are glad that the distributors of the literary honors of old Harvard are so discriminating in the selection of the candidates for their favors".
 This was quite an accomplishment as his formal education ended at thirteen and he was the epitome of a 'self-made man.
 "Shakespeare Ode" was delivered at a Boston theatre in a pageant in honor of Shakespeare, in 1823; "Ode" was pronounced at the Centennial Celebration of the Settlement of Boston of 1830; "Triennial Ode" at the Massachusetts Charitable Assoc.
 1818; "Fifty Years Ago" at the Fourth of July Celebration, and "Song" at a festival in Faneuil Hall.